News

 Temperature and Storage

 Many people do not know that temperature changes affect batteries a lot.
+Battery performance drops significantly outside the optimal temperature range (15°C–25°C).
 If it gets too hot or too cold, batteries do not work as well and do not last as long.
 Leaving your cordless tool battery in a hot car or a cold garage makes it lose power faster.
 Hot weather can make batteries get too warm.
 Cold weather can make batteries weak and slow to charge.
 You should keep your batteries in a cool and dry place.
 Room temperature is the best spot.
 Do not put batteries in sunlight or near heaters or windows.

 Here are some easy ways to store batteries: